ghostdsb/mangax/README.md

 # Mangax

-Once download process start, it spawns a pool of workers that download pages from each chapter asynchronously.
+Once download process starts, it spawns a pool of workers that download pages from each chapter asynchronously.

 ![demonslayer](./assets/demo.png)